mike-co/filesystem-link-manager/README.md

 When working with large monorepos (>750-2500 files), particularly those in TFS or other non-Git source control systems, you face several challenges:

-- **GitHub Copilot Indexing Limits**:
+- [**GitHub Copilot Indexing Limits**](https://code.visualstudio.com/docs/copilot/reference/workspace-context#_managing-the-workspace-index) (at the moment of writing):
   - **< 750 files**: Advanced automatic local index
   - **750-2500 files**: Advanced local index (manual build required)
   - **> 2500 files**: Basic index with limited AI assistance

-- **TFS + Visual Studio 2022 Conflicts**: Visual Studio 2022 defaults to Git source control when a `.git` folder exists, even in TFS-mapped directories, causing workflow disruption and source control conflicts.

 - **Monorepo Complexity**: Large monorepos often contain multiple services, packages, and shared libraries, making it difficult to focus on specific areas without loading the entire codebase.

 - **Performance Issues**: Full monorepo loading can be extremely slow and resource-intensive, especially with thousands of files across multiple services.

+- **TFS + Visual Studio 2022 Conflicts**: Visual Studio 2022 (at the time of writing) defaults to Git source control when a `.git` folder exists, even in TFS-mapped directories, making it difficult to create a local Git repository under TFS.

 ### The Solution